Frequently Asked Questions

 Do you have any financial conflict of interests in your practice?

 I do not take any money from drug or medical device companies.
 You are welcome to search for my name on the Centers for Medicare and Medicaid Services (CMS) Open Payments web page to confirm.
 The federal Physician Payments Sunshine Act requires that detailed information about payment and other payments of value worth over $10 from manufacturers of drugs, medical devices, and biologics to physicians and teaching hospitals be made available to the public.
+I make it a policy not to accept this kind of remuneration to avoid any industry biases in my diagnosis and treatment recommendations, as many studies have suggested can happen.

 What are your official HIPAA privacy policies?